 It has been a particular joy to be able to link my work with practitioners and researchers in the Netherlands, taking me back to my roots.
 During the decade since my PhD, the topic of ‘palliative care for people with intellectual disabilities’ has been taken very seriously there, resulting in some excellent work.
 I remain closely linked with Maastricht University, am in contact with researchers and practitioners elsewhere in the Netherlands, and occasionally travel for work-related visits or lectures.

 In 2014, I was diagnosed with breast cancer.
 It took the best part of three years to fully recover from the onslaught of surgery, chemotherapy and radiotherapy.
 Working in the field of end-of-life care does not necessarily make it easier to cope with life’s trials and tribulations, although it does provide some entertaining moments (Doctor, moments after telling me I had cancer: “What do you do for a living?”
 Me: “I just wrote a book about how to break bad news.”)
 I coped by writing a blog – my first venture into putting my thoughts online.
 Now that I have fully recovered and no longer need that blog, I can instead focus on work again, including the blog on this website.

 I still work at St George’s University, a convenient 20 minute bike ride from home, although I am now employed by Kingston University (which has a shared faculty with St George’s).
+I was given a Chair in 2018.
 Since the birth of my children I have worked part-time, three days per week.
 Those children are now approaching adulthood, which gives life a different rhythm.
 I still play that guitar; I sing in a chamber choir; and I am learning to play the cello.
 (Not easy.)
 I have also discovered the hard-to-explain thrill of year-round outdoor cold water swimming.
 Work is important and inspiring, but it’s good to have a balance.